psryland/rylogic_code/readme.md

 - Pulling to a clean directory
 - Create a _/pr/script/UserVars.py_ file based on the _UserVars.template.py_ file in the same directory.
 - Use _/pr/script/Build.py_ to build projects from the command line, or, open _/pr/build/rylogic.sln_ in visual studio.

+This repo is actively developed, often refactored, and frequently broken.
+It is public so that the source for my released projects is publicly available.

 ## License